15 Foods You Should Be Dehydrating

 3. Zucchini

-Zucchini is one of my very favorite vegetables to dehydrate.
-You can slice them, or chop them and place them in your dehydrator.
-These are perfect to add to soups, eat them as a snack, or add them to salads.
-In case you missed this post, How To Dehydrate Zucchini-Sliced & Cubed This year our garden was very prolific when it comes to zucchinis.
+Zucchini is one of my favorite vegetables to dehydrate.
+You can slice or chop them and place them in your dehydrator.
+These are perfect to add to soups, eat as a snack, or add to salads.
+In case you missed this post, How to Dehydrate Zucchini-Sliced & Cubed, this year’s garden was very prolific when it came to zucchinis, so we dehydrated a bunch and gave our neighbors zucchini they could enjoy.

-We’ve made zucchini bread and muffins and given away a whole lot since we couldn’t eat them all.
-This week we decided to dehydrate what we picked the past few days.
-We literally filled my dehydrator.
-It will be great to have them available whenever we want a snack or an addition to our fresh salads this summer.
+We’ve made zucchini bread and muffins and given away a lot since we couldn’t eat them all.
+This week, we dehydrated what we picked over the past few days.
+We filled my dehydrator.
+Having them available whenever we want a snack or an addition to our fresh salads this summer will be great.

 4. Tomatoes